 Under no circumstances are minors other than Community College of Philadelphia students allowed in the Athletics Center, instructional laboratories, laboratory prep areas, library and/or learning commons, student academic computer centers, learning laboratories, or administrative service areas, such as duplicating, mail room and craft shops.
-This policy does not preclude children on educational activities specific to a curriculum.
+This policy does not preclude children of sparticipation in events sanctioned by the College or the involvement of children in educational activities specific to a curriculum.